GeofferyGeng/aria2c_and_ariang/README.md

 Welcome to riase questions or issues

 If any infringement please contact me to delete!
 Forgive me for this is my first time to update my code.
+## attention
+based on framework v4.6.2 ，if it doesn't work on your windows,please check whether you hava installed that or not.
+I will change the based framework version in the future version.
 ## preview
 ![](http://chuantu.biz/t6/356/1534125086x-1566688688.png)